bojanrajkovic/MarkdigConfluenceExtensions/README.md

 for Confluence's "structured macro" expansions, and reimplemented the two renderer classes.

-Thus, CodeRinseRepeat.MarkdigConfluenceFootnoteExtension was born out of incandescent rage.
+Thus, CodeRinseRepeat.MarkdigConfluenceExtensions was born out of incandescent rage.
 I can only hope that someone besides me will find it useful.

+Since then, it's also sprouted a Confluence macro extension for generic macro expansion.
+Who knows what else it will sprout.

 [phpmde]: https://michelf.ca/projects/php-markdown/extra
 [phpmde-footnotes]: https://michelf.ca/projects/php-markdown/extra/#footnotes